SunCoast Community Fund

 Educating, cultivating and empowering sustainable food communities in San Diego County since 2008

 This city of 27,000 does not have a full-service grocery store with reliable fresh produce.
-The city’s demographics (key factors outlined above) make the city unattractive to grocery store operators.
-So every day these 27,000 people are forced to travel distances to the nearest grocery store, or rely on the meager pickings from fast food, convenience stores and outlet markets closer to home.
-The city suffers heavily from obesity and chronic, diet-related disease.
+The region’s demographics (key factors outlined above) make the area unattractive to grocery store operators.
+So every day, area residents are forced to travel distances to the nearest grocery store, or rely on the meager pickings from fast food, convenience stores and outlet markets closer to home.
+The region suffers heavily from obesity and chronic, diet-related diseases.
+It is classified as an economically disadvantaged community that meets the USDA definition of a food desert.

-Now with over 900 paying members, the co-op is slated to open in 2023, which is where we come in….
+Now with over 1000 paying members (San Diego Roots was among the first 20), the co-op is slated to open in the spring of 2024, which is where we come in….